 In 2005, the ACS Board of Regents formally approved the implementation of the five-level Program for Verification of Surgical Knowledge and Skills for physicians participating in educational offerings at the College.
 The model provides a framework for designing and implementing educational courses based on principles of contemporary surgical education.
 In addition, the model permits provision of appropriate documentation of participants’ knowledge and skills.

-The Program for Validation and Verification maintains a database of all state medical and osteopathic board requirements.
+The Program for Validation and Verification maintains a database of all state mandates.